Hey there, time traveller!

-Gruszecki, a long-time collector of lucky pennies, believes her pieces will help preserve a symbol that doubles as both an object of superstition and a Canadian icon.
+Gruszecki, a longtime collector of lucky pennies, believes her pieces will help preserve a symbol that is both an object of superstition and a Canadian icon.

 "The maple leaf is synonymous with everything Canadian.
 We all identify with it," she said in a telephone interview.
 "Now it's just no longer going to be present among us, so I'm saddened by that."

 The Bank of Canada's currency museum has already taken steps to preserve the penny's place in Canadian culture.

 A mural consisting of nearly 16,000 one-cent pieces has been assembled at the museum to commemorate the coin's history, said assistant curator Raewyn Passmore.